How to Treat Northern Fowl Mites on Chickens

 You can also look for northern fowl mites in the coop, although they will be a lot harder to find and capture a specimen.
 The mites hide in the cracks and crevices of the coop during the day.
 They will be the most active at night when they come out to feed on the chickens.
 You can try looking for them with a flashlight or sticking a thin blade into cracks and crevices to see if you can smoosh any of the bugs onto the blade.

-Treating Northern Fowl Mites
+How to Treat Northern Fowl Mites

 Once you have correctly identified northern fowl mites, now comes the ‘fun’ part: learning how to treat the bugs!
-Treating northern fowl mites takes time and patience, along with the right treatment.
+Treating northern fowl mites takes persistence and patience, along with the right treatment.
 Throughout my 10 months of battling these mites I have tried 6 different treatments.
 Here is my review of each:

 Diatomaceous Earth (DE)-

 Diatomaceous earth is a common treatment recommended for the prevention and treatment of external parasites in poultry.
 It is composed of the hard exoskeletons of diatoms.
 When DE is sprinkled on chickens, the hard diatom exoskeletons slice the parasites and dehydrate them, eventually killing them.
+DE will only kill live mites, it will not kill nits (mite eggs).
 Treating northern fowl mites with DE did not work.
 I have found that DE works as a good preventive, but not as a treatment.

 Be careful not to get the DE in your chicken’s eyes or face because chickens have very sensitive respiratory systems that can be damaged by the fine dust.
+Sprinkling DE in the chicken coop can make the coop litter very dusty.
+If too much DE is inhaled, it can cause respiratory distress and even lung damage from the sharp diatoms.

 I cover the debate about using DE with chickens more thoroughly in my ebook Winter Chicken Keeping.